RiskWatch

 Summary

-RiskWatch ships a risk and compliance assessment platform built around pre-mapped control libraries for 40+ regulatory frameworks including NERC CIP-002 through CIP-015 INSM, EPA AWIA Risk + Resilience Assessment, TSA SD-2021-02 pipeline cybersecurity, EPA Risk Management Program (40 CFR Part 68), NIST 800-53 r5, NIST 800-82 r3 alignment for OT/ICS, NIST 800-171, CMMC 2.0, ISO 27001:2022, IEC 62443-aligned controls, SOC 2, PCI DSS v4, HIPAA, and physical security against ASIS and CIP-014 R4/R5.
-The platform runs on a survey-based assessment engine plus an evidence vault and a cross-mapping engine.
+RiskWatch is a risk management platform built around a Global Risk Register that consolidates OT-adjacent cyber, physical, operational, and compliance risk across an electric, water, or gas utility into one view, with business-unit-to-enterprise rollup for the board.
+It runs a risk assessment engine with a KRI (Key Risk Indicator) library and auto-escalation when a risk breaches its threshold, a risk treatment workflow with owner assignment and tasks tracked to closure, and threat and vulnerability libraries that feed risk scores, plus heat maps and executive dashboards for board-ready reporting.
+Risk-to-Compliance bi-directional mapping ties FERC-audit and control findings back into risk scores and lets the register feed control-assessment scope.
+Underneath sit pre-mapped control libraries for 40+ regulatory frameworks including NERC CIP-002 through CIP-015 INSM, EPA AWIA Risk + Resilience Assessment, TSA SD-2021-02 pipeline cybersecurity, EPA Risk Management Program (40 CFR Part 68), NIST 800-53 r5, NIST 800-82 r3 alignment for OT/ICS, NIST 800-171, CMMC 2.0, ISO 27001:2022, IEC 62443-aligned controls, SOC 2, PCI DSS v4, HIPAA, and physical security against ASIS and CIP-014 R4/R5, cross-mapped so the same evidence satisfies multiple audits.
 Utility customers include investor-owned utilities, electric cooperatives, and water authorities.
-The product has been in the field since 1993 with federal customers (DoD, VA, DOJ, NSA per public press).
-The pricing model is opaque on the public site but the published support tiers and the single-tenant architecture mean utility buyers retain full control of OT and BES-cyber-system data.
+The product has been in the field since 1993 with federal customers (DoD, VA, DOJ, NSA per public press), and single-tenant deployment keeps OT and BES-cyber-system data in the customer's control.

 Strengths